What is an Apprenticeship?

 The Cornwall & Isles of Scilly Careers Hub exists to link volunteers from the local business community, with schools and colleges, helping to bridge the gap between education and employment.

-The Careers Hub is always on the look-out for businesses, innovators and industry experts to work with them and local secondary schools to help make this happen.
+The Careers Hub welcomes any businesses, innovators and industry experts to work with them and local secondary schools and colleges to help make this happen.

 What is an apprenticeship?

-An apprenticeship is a working role that combines employment with studying, providing those taking part with real industry skills, knowledge and qualifications.
+An apprenticeship is a job, combining employment with studying, providing those taking part with real industry skills, knowledge and qualifications.

 What’s the age limit for an apprentice?